 Everyone seems to fall in love, or at least think they have, at different rates and with different intensities.

-This article will look at how age, relationship history, personality type, and emotional intelligence can all play a role in how quickly we fall in love, as well a few other factors…
+This article will look at how age, relationship history, personality type, and emotional intelligence can all play a role in how long it takes someone to fall in love, as well a few other factors…

 How Old Are You?

 Our age can affect how quickly we develop feelings with new partners.